The Absolute Joy of Perusing a French Grocery Store

 In France, fresh, high-quality food is a given—not a privilege.
 Whether you're meandering through a village market or pushing a cart through a suburban Carrefour or Leclerc, abundance and accessibility define the experience.

-Produce in French supermarkets is nothing short of legendary, and not just for its flavor.
+Produce in French supermarkets is nothing short of legendary, and not just for its range or beauty.
 Each item is labeled with its region or country of origin, and often includes harvest dates.
-Transparency and traceability aren’t buzzwords—they're standard practice.

-One Carrefour outside Chartres felt more like a gourmet IKEA than a traditional supermarket.
+One Carrefour outside Chartres that I visited felt more like a gourmet IKEA than a traditional supermarket.
 Wide aisles, creative displays, and a sense of joie de vivre made it clear: this was not just about shopping.
 This was about living.

 The Soul of a Society, on a Shelf

 American grocery stores, by contrast, often prioritize branding, status, and convenience over quality, variety, and affordability.
-Organic sections feel performative.
-Pricing feels predatory.
-And far too often, access to truly fresh and wholesome food depends on your zip code.
+Organic sections feel performative, and pricing can feel predatory.

-Food should nourish the body and feed the soul.
-It should connect us to place, tradition, and each other.
+Food should connect us to place, tradition, and each other.
 And if a society can’t deliver that in something as basic as a grocery store, what does it say about how we value life itself?

 So next time you travel—or even just cross to a different neighborhood—step into a local grocery store.
 Take in the smells, the colors, the prices, the people.

-You might learn more about a culture in ten minutes among the tomatoes than in an hour at a cultural exhibit.
+You might learn more about a culture in ten minutes than in an hour at a cultural exhibit.

 And you might just be inspired to cook something beautiful.